Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Temporal Event Graph Compression

 \Cref{fig:compr-counter} shows an example in which a consistent event graph isomorphism between two temporal graphs~$\temporalGraph_1$ and~$\temporalGraph_2$ is lost when compressing the temporal event graph.
 In the temporal event graph of both~$\temporalGraph_1$ and~$\temporalGraph_2$, all four connected components are isomorphic, but there are two equivalence classes.
 This is due to the relative order of the two~$(b,c)$ edges: in some components, the edge that is adjacent to~$(a,b)$ has an earlier timestamp than the other one, but in other components the order is flipped.
 The cardinality of the equivalence classes differs between~$\eventGraph_1$ and~$\eventGraph_2$, and therefore the edge weights of the representatives in the compressed event graphs differs.
 Therefore, there is no node-consistent isomorphism between the compressed event graphs, even though there is one between the uncompressed ones.

 This phenomenon is due to the fact that the definition of equivalence between connected components considers the relative order of timestamped edges that connect the same node pair.
 This is done to ensure that connected components can be tested for equivalence efficiently.
 As \Cref{fig:compr-counter} shows, it is possible for two connected components to be isomorphic even if the relative order is different.
 Hence, the notion of consistent event graph isomorphism becomes slightly stricter if the event graphs are compressed.
 As a result, a WL test or GNN architecture using event graph compression may distinguish some graphs that should not be distinguished.
-We nevertheless accept this loss in precision because the compression can significantly reduce the size of the graph and thereby makes the GNN easier to train.
+Nevertheless, this loss in precision may be acceptable in some cases because the compression can significantly reduce the size of the graph and thereby makes the GNN easier to train.

+We note that the compressed augmented event graph is only stricter than the uncompressed variant in rare cases like illustrated in \Cref{fig:aug-event-graph-compress}, where two connected components of the temporal event graph share the same causal topology but differ in the relative order of timestamped edges between the same node pair.
+In our experiments, the synthetic cluster model does not produce such cases, so the compression is lossless in practice.
+We therefore use it for the synthetic experiments to reduce graph size, while the empirical experiments use the uncompressed variant.